webDrag0n/webDrag0n.github.io/README.md

-# linzexinmasterchief.github.io
+# webDrag0n.github.io
-This repository stores the files used by AIC website
+This repository stores the files used by personal portfolio website